Credit Suisse says committed to commodities as rivals follow its model

 A host of big global banks have been paring back or closing down their commodity trading operations, particularly those focused on physical raw materials, amid thinning margins, higher capital requirements and intense regulatory scrutiny.

-Morgan Stanley (MS.N) and JPMorgan Chase & Co (JPM.N) have sold off large parts of their physical trading businesses, while Barclays PLC (BARC.L) and Deutsche Bank AG DBKGn.DE-TK are quitting the commodity markets altogether.
+Morgan Stanley and JPMorgan Chase & Co have sold off large parts of their physical trading businesses, while Barclays PLC and Deutsche Bank AG are quitting the commodity markets altogether.

 (Reporting by David Sheppard; editing by Andrew Hay)